intel/dffml/README.md

 - If you want finer grained control over the model, you can easily do so by implementing your own model plugin.

-- We make it easy to use and deploy your models.
+- Model usage and deployment is simplified.

 - We provide a directed graph concurrent execution environment with managed locking which we call DataFlows.